Our Commitment

 of U.S. workforce represented by people with diverse backgrounds and ethnicities

-items purchased by our thrifters in North America in 2023.
+items purchased by our thrifters in U.S., Canada, and Australia in 2024.

 Environmental Commitment